gamejolt/doc-help/src/publish-game/index.md

 - [Adding builds/files to my game page](add-build/index.md)

+Finally, on the game's overview page, select the "Edit Details" tab on the left.
+Scroll down to "Visibility" and set it to "Published."
+Your game is no longer hidden!
+If you want to unpublish it, just set "Visibility" back to "Hidden".

 [How do I add my game to Game Jolt?](/add-game/index.md)

 [How do I publicize my game?](/publicize-game/index.md)